cacophony-wj/LeS/TROUBLESHOOTING.md

 Your only option at present is to install the _Dungeons & Deviousness_ modlist to experience the most Lover's Lab content this side of an Oldrim installation.
 You may feel that _DND_ goes too hard in the direction of suffering and roleplay.
 If this the case, consider reading about the mods inside it and configuring the menus more to your liking.
 They are actually very customizable.

 ## Gameplay

+### I don't like the headbobbing and leaning!
+How do I turn it off?

+You also apparently don't like reading documents.
+Please refer to the MCM section of the readme with the largest possible header stating how to disable headbobbing and leaning.

 ### I don't have one of those ancient NUMPADs!
 How am I gonna use OStim?